Moe-Salim91156/42_Repo/so_long/README.txt

   3. saved the map into a 2d array;
   4. translated the map into textures.
   5. player, collectible, exit textures.

-  what to do ?
-  1. check map validation.
+  5. player actions and movement.
+  3. norminate functions -> more than 25 lines;
+  6. cleaner code by doin a structure for game which includes all the games assets and actors (strcutures);
   2. window dynamic size for the map, not hard-coded.
-  3. norminate functions -> more than 25 lines;
-  5. player actions and movement.
   6. collectible action.
   7. win condition -> exit action.

+  what to do ?
+  1. check map validation.
   8. norminate whats left.
   9. error handle.
   10. memory leaks.